cheater/articles/first-haskell-script.md

 	    print contents
 	    friends <- return (lines contents)
 	    loop friends
-We have used the *lines* function, which takes a string, and splits it on newlines into a list of strings, which is exactly what we want.
-We can simplify this:
+We have used the *lines* function, which takes a string, and splits it on newlines into a list of strings.
+This is exactly what we want.
+We can simplify our code:
 	start conf = do
 	-- Initializes the program
 	    I.hSeek conf I.AbsoluteSeek 0